“Buti pa sa EDSA may forever. FOREVER TRAFFIC.”

 5. Aroma Therapy

 Body odors have a way of ruining your mood especially when you’re in a traffic jam.
 Fortunately, a pleasant smell can help take your stress away.
 A study even showed that aromatherapy can help lower stress levels.
-Use oils with soothing properties like lavender, vanilla, chamomile, or rose.
+Use essential oils with soothing properties like lavender, vanilla, chamomile, or rose.

 What's Your Reaction?